 This might seem like a strange threat to include on a list of UK threats, as there are no active volcanoes in the UK.
 The threats to the UK are actually airborne ash and gas from eruption of a volcano elsewhere.
 In 2010, the Icelandic volcano Eyjafjallajökull erupted, spewing huge amounts of ash and gas into the atmosphere.
 This grounded aircraft over the majority of Europe as the volcanic ash cloud would have damaged the aircraft engines.
 As well as the disruption, a large volcanic ash cloud could cause climate changes in the UK, lasting over years.

 The probability of a nuclear accident is low.
 However if one were to occur it could result in a release of nuclear material to the environment.
 The effect of this could be similar to nuclear fallout.
 Radioactive material would gradually fall to earth over time and over a large area.

 Although wildfires are usually seen as a problem affecting other countries more than the UK, we are seeing moorland and forest fires more frequently.
 This trend will continue because summers are becoming warmer and drier.
 The effects of fires are destruction of property and injury or death.
 They also have the potential to impact our infrastructure and supply chains depending on the locations affected.

-These are the UK’s greatest threats in 2022.
-The start of another year is a good time to think about the greatest threats to you.
-Take the opportunity to consider whether there are threats that are probable in the area you live.
+These are the UK’s greatest threats in 2023.
+The start of another year is always a good time to think about the greatest threats to you.
+Take the opportunity to consider whether there are threats specific to the area you live.
 If you live on a flood plain, for example, flooding will be one of the greatest threats to you.
 Threats change all the time, with events around the world affecting the UK.
 It is worth checking your threats and updating your plans frequently.